Using New Approach Methodologies to Address Variability and Susceptibility Across Populations

 - Information needs for population variability and susceptibility where NAMs could be designed or improved to fill those needs.

-In advance of the symposium, a webinar series is being convened to highlight NAMs that incorporate variability and susceptibility into the evaluation of chemical safety.
-The webinar series is being co-organized by NICEATM and PCRM.
+In advance of the symposium, a webinar series highlighted NAMs that incorporate variability and susceptibility into the evaluation of chemical safety.
+The webinar series, which concluded in early October, was co-organized by NICEATM and PCRM.
 Information about the webinar series, including recordings of past webinars, is available on the PCRM website.